-In addition, BlackLine is recognized by global technology industry research firm Gartner as a Leader in its Magic Quadrant for Cloud Financial Close Solutions and as a pioneer in the cloud market for enhanced financial control and automation.
+In addition, BlackLine has been repeatedly recognized by global technology industry research firm Gartner as a Leader in its Magic Quadrant for Cloud Financial Close Solutions and as a pioneer in the cloud market for enhanced financial control and automation.

 After self-funding, bootstrapping and turning down several offers from venture capital firms, in 2013 Therese partnered with Silver Lake Sumeru, the mid-market arm of leading technology-focused global private equity firm Silver Lake, to undertake a recapitalization of the company and drive its next phase of growth.
 This vital financial commitment from Silver Lake validates the huge market opportunity for solutions that automate processes for the office of the CFO.
 In 2016, Therese went on to lead BlackLine through an IPO, debuting on the Nasdaq and becoming one of the first/only female tech company founders to take her company public.

 Therese’s leadership, passion and persistence have not gone unrecognized.
 BlackLine ranked No. 7 on the 2016 list of the ‘50 Fastest’ Women-Owned/Led Companies in the world, as reported in Fortune.
 That same year, BlackLine was named to Forbes’ inaugural ‘Cloud 100’.
-BlackLine also has made the Software 500 list of the “world’s largest and best-performing software companies” for the past eight years, the Deloitte Tech Fast 500 for the past nine, and the prestigious Inc. 500/5000 for nine years in a row, joining the ranks of such high-growth brand name companies as Jamba Juice, Microsoft and Patagonia.
+BlackLine also has made the Software 500 list of the “world’s largest and best-performing software companies” for the past nine years, the Deloitte Tech Fast 500 for the past ten, and the prestigious Inc. 500/5000 for ten years in a row, joining the ranks of such high-growth brand name companies as Jamba Juice, Microsoft and Patagonia.

 Many prestigious industry organizations have recognized Therese’s myriad accomplishments, as well.
 In 2010, Accounting Today selected her as one of '10 To Watch' in the accounting profession; and then eight years later, in 2018, named her to their annual list of the ‘Most Influential People in Accounting’.
 In 2011, San Fernando Valley Business Journal honored her as a ‘Woman of the Decade’ for her continuous accomplishments in building and growing the software company.
 That same year, she earned the 2011 Stevie American Business Award for Software Executive of the Year, awarded the previous year to Oracle’s Larry Ellison!